Mastering TipKit: Basics

 https://cdn.fatbobman.com/image-20231015150453850.png

-In the above code, we first create an InlineTip instance in the view, and then place the TipView in the desired position where the Tip should appear.
-Developers can set the direction of the arrow by using the arrowEdge parameter.
-When set to nil, the arrow will not be displayed.
+In the code above, an InlineTip instance is first created within the view, then TipView is placed at the desired location.
+Developers can set the direction of the arrow through the arrowEdge parameter; if set to nil, the arrow will not display.

-TipView is no different from other SwiftUI views.
-It participates in the layout in the same way as standard SwiftUI views and has an impact on the existing layout when displayed.
+TipView integrates into layouts like any other SwiftUI view, impacting the existing layout upon display.
 In other words, developers can place it in any layout container and apply various view modifiers to it.

 Swift